zsmoore/JSONCustomLintr/README.md

 ``` Java
     public void report(String outputPath);
 ```
-method which will generate an html report of all the lint errors in the given path as supplied by the `LintRunner`
+method which will generate an html report of all the lint errors in the given path as supplied by the `LintRunner` as well as call `System.exit()` based on the `LintRunner`'s analysis of whether we passed our lint or not.

+# Build Integration
+In [this](https://github.com/zsmoore/JSONCustomLintrExampleImplementation) repo we implemented a gradle task to be able to be tied into any build integration we want to do with our project.

+All that needs to happen is a new repo needs to be created with your custom linting rules, a main needs to tie it all together, and a gradle task has to hit the main.

+Since our `ReportRunner` class handles exit codes automatically for us, we can simply tie this build task however we want into our pipeline and we will either fail or succeed based on our lint status.

+# Tying into existing repos
+When trying to hook up to existing repos we can take 2 approaches:

+1. Make lint rules in an existing project that holds our json files
+2. Make a separate library to hold our json lint rules, import into an existing project, and set up a build integration from there.

 # More In-Depth Example
 In this example we are checking if a `JSONObject`: